Calculator Fraction to Percent

 How do we solve fractions step by step?

 The second operand is an integer.
 It is equivalent to the fraction 100/1.
-Multiply both numerators and denominators.
-Result fraction keep to lowest possible denominator GCD(100, 8) = 4.
+Multiply both numerators and both denominators.
+Then simplify the resulting fraction to its lowest terms GCD(100, 8) = 4.
 In the following intermediate step, cancel by a common factor of 4 gives 25/2.

 In other words, one eighth multiplied by one hundred equals twenty-five halves.